vikramkumarsj/functioncalling-rag-main/README.md

 ### Step 1: Embed the Documents in FAISS DataStore
-If You need to embed the additional documents into the faiss ector store.
+If You need to embed the additional documents into the faiss vector store.

 1. Run the embedding script:
    ```bash